Build a Powerful Engagement Experience for Your Visitors

 • your homepage, blogs, tweets, videos, pictures, data, etc is the experience and the your brand promise.
 If you can somehow discover what it is your visitors actually want to experience online (learning, purchasing, certainty, validation, confidence building, esteem, empowerment, getting rid of conflicts and problems) you might be able to research and develop richer content for them to read or view.

 • They expect content that is relevant and significant to them and which is somehow personalized to their unique perspective and needs.
-The term significance is important to ponder.

 Interaction:

-• this begins with scrolling, reading and clicking, and progresses to them using their imagination and making some calculations
+• begins with scrolling, reading and clicking, and progresses to them using their imagination and making some calculations

-Monitor your Engagement
+Monitor your Engagement Metrics

 Assess your engagement success via your Google Analytics reports.
 See which links they’re clicking on in your page, where they go next on your site, how long they read the page, how many pages they visit, and whether they’re returning to your site.